Why Worry About the Unvaccinated?

 As you can see, this doesn’t prove the vaccine didn’t work – only that most of the children in the class had been vaccinated, so those who were vaccinated and did not respond outnumbered those who had not been vaccinated.
 Looking at it another way, 100% of the children who had not been vaccinated got measles, compared with less than 1% of those who had been vaccinated.
 Measles vaccine protected most of the class; if nobody in the class had been vaccinated, there would probably have been 1,000 cases of measles.”

 In Utah, a confirmed case of measles first appeared in an unvaccinated teen who returned from a trip to Europe.
 Since then, three other cases have been confirmed, none of which were vaccinated.
 Now, with six other suspected cases and a trail of possible exposure, it appears that the measles may have spread to four different schools.
 Gary Edwards, executive director of the Salt Lake Valley Health Department explained that “The vaccine is very effective against this illness,” which is why children who have not been adequately vaccinated will be temporarily excluded from school in order to contain any further spread of the disease.
+Read updated information about the two measles outbreaks in Utah in 2011.

 Hopefully, as parents gain a better understanding of vaccinations, they will also come to understand why the vaccinated population might be concerned about vaccine refusal.

-Unfortunately, public health is just that.
-Public.
+Unfortunately, public health is just that – PUBLIC.
 And one person’s vaccination decisions impacts the health of many others, whether they realize it or not.

 This guest post was written by Alethea Mshar out of concern for her son Ben.
 A version of this post originally appeared on her blog Ben’s Writing, Running Mom.
 Like all parents, my child’s health...